hobbit19/vmos-kernel/README.md

 This is a small operating system written in C and Assembly.

-New small update:
+New update:
-- Crash messages are now displayed in the COM1 port
-- Fixed some GUI things
+- Unreal mode (in a way)

 ### Compiling and making an iso image